 $18.95 | £11.99

 $7.99 | £4.99

 Published by Top Hat Books, an imprint of John Hunt Publishing

-This novel will soon be available at bookstores, Amazon (pre-publication orders are now being accepted) or directly from https://www.johnhuntpublishing.com/tophat-books/our-books/village
+This novel is available at bookstores, Amazon, or directly from https://www.johnhuntpublishing.com/tophat-books/our-books/village